What Happens When Family Members Do Not Provide Life Insurance Policy Details?

 Secrecy Can Result in Problems

 Understandably, talking about your death can be uncomfortable.
-However, providing family members with details regarding a life insurance policy is important.
+However, providing family members with details regarding a life insurance policy is essential.

-People designated as beneficiaries should be aware of their status, and they should be told whether the policy has been placed in trust to avoid inheritance tax and who is the designated trustee.
+People designated as beneficiaries should be aware of their status, and they should be told whether the policy has been placed in trust to avoid inheritance tax and who the designated trustee is.

-Family members should also be provided with the name and contact information of the insurance carrier so they know whom to contact to file a claim.
+Family members should also be provided with the insurance carrier’s name and contact information so they know whom to contact to file a claim.

 Protect The Ones You Love Today – Free No Obligation Quote

-If these basic details are not provided, beneficiaries may never discover that a life policy exists.
+Beneficiaries may never discover that a life policy exists if these basic details are not provided.
 Many people store policy documents in folders or files with the rest of their personal paperwork.

-It can take months for surviving family members to go through all of this information and determine what can be discarded and requires action.
+Surviving family members can take months to review all of this information and determine what can be discarded and what requires action.
 In the meantime, they may struggle to make ends meet without realizing that money is available to them as a life insurance benefit.

 Whether to Reveal Cover Amount

 No one wants to be viewed as a personal bank account, so deciding whether to reveal the life cover figure to family members can be difficult.
-Think about how each beneficiary will process the information and what impact this news will have on family members who are not designated as beneficiaries.
+Think about how each beneficiary will process the information and how this news will impact family members who are not designated as beneficiaries.

 When it comes down to it, whether to reveal this information is a personal decision.
 Some people feel more comfortable placing the policy document in a secure location, such as a safety box and providing each beneficiary with a key.